 The framework is also used to identify potential threats and weaknesses which are used in a SWOT Analysis when identifying any strengths, weaknesses, opportunities and threats to a business.

 Let’s look at each element of a PESTEL analysis.

 These determine the extent to which government and government policy may impact on an organisation or a specific industry.
 This would include political policy and stability as well as trade, fiscal and taxation policies too.

-These factors impact on the economy and its performance, which in turn directly impacts on the organisation and its profitability.
+An economic factor has a direct impact on the economy and its performance, which in turn directly impacts on the organisation and its profitability.
 Factors include interest rates, employment or unemployment rates, raw material costs and foreign exchange rates.

-These factors consider the rate of technological innovation and development that could affect a market or industry.
+Technological factors consider the rate of technological innovation and development that could affect a market or industry.
 Factors could include changes in digital or mobile technology, automation, research and development.
-There is often a tendency to focus on developments only in digital technology, but consideration must also be given to new methods of distribution, manufacturing and also logistics.
+There is often a tendency to focus on developments only in digital technology, but consideration must also be given to new methods of distribution, manufacturing and logistics.

 An organisation must understand what is legal and allowed within the territories they operate in.
 They also must be aware of any change in legislation and the impact this may have on business operations.
 Factors include employment legislation, consumer law, healthy and safety, international as well as trade regulation and restrictions.